Jubilee101/SweetHome/README.md

 Spring Data JPA is used for better and easier database manipulation.

 ### Notice
-This is the frontend implementation of SweetHome, please see frontend [here](https://github.com/Jubilee101/SweetHomeFE) :)
+This is the backend implementation of SweetHome, please see frontend [here](https://github.com/Jubilee101/SweetHomeFE) :)